luukfroling/Mechanica/content/special/ChX2_CracksInMecha.md

 With $\rho(\vec{x})$ the charge density distribution and $\vec{J}(\vec{x},t)$ the electric current density, and constants $\epsilon_0$ the vacuum permittivity and $\mu_0$ the vacuum magnetic permeability.

-You will learn all about Maxwell's equations in  classes on *Electromagnetism*.
+You will learn all about Maxwell's equations in  classes on *electromagnetism*.
 The mathematics of these equations is quite difficult as each equation is $3D+t$ and the equations are coupled.

 In vacuum ($\rho=0$ and $\vec{J}=0$) we can simplify these equation.
 Furthermore, we could look at 1-dimensional cases, that is the electric field has only a component $E_y$ which is only depending on time $t$ and the $x$-coordinate.
 This leads us to the *wave equation*